captainalan/pelican-test/content/arch-linux-install.md

 - (Add directions for getting a window manager; getting some starter fonts)
 - (Add basic shell setup)
 - (Add directions for setting up `yay` or another AUR helper)

+[^1]: (Update February 14, 2021) Formerly, this was easier&mdash;you could just
+  run `wifi-menu`.
+Now it seems this program isn't available in the installer.